 There are a couple of other things to keep in mind about keywords:

-- The App Store search algorithm doesn’t differentiate words and phrases, so “weather forecast” should be entered as “weather,forecast” to show up in searches for “weather,” “forecast,” and “weather forecast” without needing to enter all of those as keywords.
+- The App Store search algorithm will count individual words whether or not they’re part of a phrase, so “weather forecast” should be entered as “weather,forecast” to show up in searches for “weather,” “forecast,” and “weather forecast” without needing to enter all of those as keywords.
+Save phrases for very specific terms that you know people will look for.

 - It’s better not to spell out numbers, so instead of “four,” use “4.”